-The liturgy is nobler when the rites are celebrated with singing.
 The musical tradition of the universal Church is a treasure of inestimable value and forms an integral part of the liturgy.
 Music ministers in their various capacities foster and encourage the active participation of the people in singing.
 The talents and skills of the St. Pascal Community are called forth to serve in this capacity.

 The cantor is particularly responsible for the singing of the psalms and litanies and also leads and animates the people in their work of singing the liturgy.
 It is important to lead prayerfully and with capable voice quality and enunciation for people to hear and understand the texts.
 The cantor also encourages the people to greater participation in their role as a singing assembly.
 Cantors usually minister singly, however, they may be asked to join with another on occasion.
 Music proficiency is required and ongoing cantor development is provided on a seasonal basis or as needed.